What smell will fill your house on Easter morning?

 Join the Kids Cook Real Food Weekend Challenge: Kids Master Breakfast and imagine your kids making breakfast independently!
 This is a live challenge with prizes and support but pro-filmed video lessons at your own pace.
 Truly the best of both worlds for busy families, and it starts THIS Saturday!

-A Hit for Everyone
+Apple Baked Oatmeal is a Hit for Everyone

 All the props for this base recipe go to Kelly the Kitchen Kop and her friend Sue, whose daughter was actually my mother’s helper last year.
 I’m telling you – this is a real food recipe that anyone loves and can make.
 My brother and his wife even prepare it for dinner sometimes.